Ron Powlus: Professional career

 Powlus was signed as an undrafted free agent in 1998 by the Tennessee Oilers of the National Football League but was released before the start of the season.
 In December 1998, he signed with the St. Louis Rams practice squad before being released.
 He was on the Detroit Lions' preseason roster in 1999.

 In the spring of 2000, he played for the Amsterdam Admirals of NFL Europe during their 10-game season, splitting time with Jim Kubiak at the quarterback position.
 Powlus finished his pro football career as a backup quarterback on the roster of the 2000 Philadelphia Eagles (NFL) but did not throw a pass during the regular season.

-Personal life

-He spent two years as executive assistant to the Democratic Policy Committee of the Pennsylvania State Senate.
-He was later employed in the banking and pharmaceutical industries.
-His son, Ron Powlus III, has signed as a quarterback for Notre Dame in the 2021 season.

-Coaching career
+Coaching and administrative career

 On March 1, 2005, Powlus returned to Notre Dame as the football team's director of personnel development under head coach Charlie Weis.
 Following the termination of Peter Vaas' contract, Powlus assumed Vaas' position as the team's quarterbacks coach.
-After the 2009 season, Powlus was fired along with nearly the entire Notre Dame staff by head coach Brian Kelly.
-After his departure from Notre Dame he reunited with another former Notre Dame coach, Rob Ianello, as the quarterbacks coach at the University of Akron.
+After the 2009 season, Weis was fired and nearly the entire Notre Dame staff was let go by new head coach Brian Kelly.
+After Powlus' departure from Notre Dame he reunited with another former Notre Dame coach, Rob Ianello, as the quarterbacks coach at the University of Akron.
 After being hired as the head coach of Kansas, Charlie Weis named Powlus his quarterbacks coach.
+At the end of the 2014 football season, Weis was fired from Kansas.
+Powlus returned to Notre Dame as Director of Player Development, hired by Brian Kelly.
+Powlus has remained at Notre Dame and been promoted to Deputy Athletic Director of Football.

+Personal life

+Powlus spent two years as executive assistant to the Democratic Policy Committee of the Pennsylvania State Senate.
+He was later employed in the banking and pharmaceutical industries.
+His son has signed as a quarterback for Notre Dame in the 2021 season.